How Fast Did The First Automobile Go

 The Impact of Tire Technology

 Tire technology also played a significant role in increasing automobile speeds.
-Early tires were often solid or pneumatic, but they were prone to punctures and offered limited grip.
+But early tires were often solid or pneumatic, but they were prone to punctures and offered limited grip.
 The development of more durable and high-performance tires allowed automobiles to achieve higher speeds safely.
 The introduction of rubber compounds and tread patterns improved grip and handling, making it possible to corner at higher speeds.

 Modern Perspectives on Early Automobile Speeds